In memory of Charlotte Foster 2/24/1953 - 6/7/2017

-Charlotte Foster, RN, BSN, MHA is the Regional Director for Group Health’s South Sound Medical Centers in Olympia and Puyallup, Washington.
-She is the former Chief Nurse Executive for Swedish Medical Group (SMG) in Seattle.
+Charlotte Foster, RN, BSN, MHA was the Regional Director for Group Health’s South Sound Medical Centers in Olympia and Puyallup, Washington.
+She was the former Chief Nurse Executive for Swedish Medical Group (SMG) in Seattle.
 Her nursing background includes med/surg, Neurosurgery trauma and ICU, ambulatory clinic care, and nursing administration.
 Charlotte was also a licensed Medical Technologist for many years prior to becoming a nurse.

 In 2003, Char acquired an associate nursing degree.
 She went on to earn a Bachelor’s degree in Nursing, and a Master’s in Health Administration.
 In 2014, Charlotte graduated from the University of Washington’s Healthcare Regulatory and Compliance certificate program.

-Charlotte has a deep passion for community service and volunteerism.
-She also serves as a Washington State Nursing Commissioner.
-She was first appointed to the Nursing Commission by Christine Gregoire for a 4 year appointment in 2011.
-She was recently re-appointment by the current Governor, Jay Inslee, and on March 11th, 2016, Charlotte was voted Chair of the Washington State Nursing Commission, unanimously by her Nursing Commission peers.
+Charlotte had a deep passion for community service and volunteerism.
+She also served as a Washington State Nursing Commissioner.
+She was first appointed to the Nursing Commission by Christine Gregoire for a four year appointment in 2011.
+She was then re-appointment by Governor Jay Inslee, and on March 11th, 2016, Charlotte was voted Chair of the Washington State Nursing Commission, unanimously by her Nursing Commission peers.

-She serves on several additional prominent Boards including her local Auburn King County YMCA, KD Hall Foundation, and Therapeutic Health Service, the region’s largest mental health and drug addiction service.
-She supports various non-profit health care programs throughout the Seattle and Puget Sound region.
-She is a Notary Public, a well-respected public speaker, and she’s been the recipient of a host of awards and acknowledgements.
-She is most commonly known by the underserved community as “The People’s Nurse”.
+She served on several additional prominent Boards including her local Auburn King County YMCA, KD Hall Foundation, and Therapeutic Health Service, the region’s largest mental health and drug addiction service.
+She supported various non-profit health care programs throughout the Seattle and Puget Sound region.
+She was a Notary Public, a well-respected public speaker, and has been the recipient of a host of awards and acknowledgements.
+She was most commonly known by the underserved community as, “The People’s Nurse”.

-Her most recent accomplishment is Founder and President of The Chrissy Foster Foundation.
+Her accomplishments also included being the Founder and President of The Chrissy Foster Foundation.
 This non-profit organization was created to honor Chrissy Foster, Charlotte’s daughter who passed away suddenly in 2014 from Ketoacidosis, a complication of Diabetes.
 The foundation provides Diabetes education and resources for the underserved and unaware.
 This foundation has been a significant benefit to her surrounding community, meeting the needs of many around Diabetes diagnosis, treatment and management.

-Char has coined a phase that states her philosophy on life.
-It states that:
+Char coined a phase that states her philosophy on life.
+It says: